 Week after week, the contestants were whittled away, some deservedly, others not.
 As a foursome we leapt jubilantly from our couches when Kelly was proclaimed the winner over Justin Guarini from the Kodak Theater in Hollywood.
-Although we didnâ€™t make that first American Idol concert tour, we bought Kellyâ€™s CD as soon as it was released.Now in season five, with over 25 months of American Idol under my belt, it still sucks me into its vortex, and I am a part of the 27-32 million that watch weekly.
+Although we didnâ€™t make that first American Idol concert tour, we bought Kellyâ€™s CD as soon as it was released.Now in season five, with over 25 months of

 AMERICAN IDOL is not a new concept; it was pirated directly from the British Pop Idol program.
 Antagonistic judge Simon Cowell came with the British version when it leap-frogged across the pond.
 Judges Paula Abdul, former hit pop singer and dancer, and Randy Jackson, former member of the R & B group Journey, have also been with the American version since its debut.

 Each brings a unique perspective to the critiques: sometimes goofy, sometimes heartfelt, often mean and insulting if the singer isnâ€™t Simonâ€™s cup of tea.
 While they differ in taste of who will be â€œsaleableâ€ and â€œmarketable,â€ they have paid their dues in the music industry.